-Most CEOs concentrate on familiar figures when they meet the marketing department, such as the number of sales leads or average order value.
+Most small-business CEOs concentrate on familiar figures when they meet the marketing department, such as the number of sales leads or average order value.
 But an annual check on other metrics can reveal marketing weakness.

 Here are some figures that many B2B marketing executives would prefer not to discuss, yet they identify areas for improvement and can sometimes be easily fixed.